Safety and Immunogenicity of the Live Attenuated Tetravalent Butantan-Dengue Vaccine in Autoimmune Rheumatic Diseases

 SponsorBristol-Myers Squibb

-▾Tap for detailsClick for full details — eligibility, all locations, contacts A Study to Evaluate the Effect of Bimekizumab on Gene Expression Biomarkers in Study Participants With Moderate to Severe Plaque Psoriasis
+▾Tap for detailsClick for full details — eligibility, all locations, contacts A Study to Evaluate the Efficacy, Safety, and Drug Levels of Deucravacitinib (BMS-986165) in Adolescent Participants With Moderate to Severe Plaque Psoriasis

 PhasePhase 3